Luke-Joe/idle-game/README.md

 - Click "Shop" and then "Sell" and then select an item in your inventory to sell that item and remove it from the players inventory
 - Buying an item in the shop will play an audioclip

+##Phase 4: Task 2
+- I implemented the first option (Test and design a class that is robust).
+- This was implemented in the Player class, specifically in the buyItem method.
+- The method was adjusted to throw a "cannotBuyException" if a situation was encountered in which the item cannot be bought (inventory is full or balance is too low).